ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 //   event "baz" emitted by C; source: emitterA; path: [ emitterA, emitterB, emitterC ]
 ```

-## Bubbling events
+## View events bubbling

-The {@link module:engine/view/document~Document `view.Document`} is not only the {@link module:utils/observablemixin~Observable Observable} (and {@link module:utils/emittermixin~Emitter Emitter}) but it also implements {@link module:engine/view/observer/bubblingemittermixin~BubblingEmitter} interface.
-This is the special interface that is implemented by the {@link module:engine/view/observer/bubblingemittermixin~BubblingEmitterMixin}.
-It provides a bubbling of the events over the virtual DOM tree.
-It is different from the bubbling that you know from the browser's DOM tree events bubbling.
-You don't register listeners on the exact instances of the elements in the view document tree, instead you can register handlers for the `context` (for example the {@link module:engine/view/element~Element view element} name, the virtual `'$capture'`, `'$text'`, `'$root'`, `'$document'` contexts, or by providing a callback that matches some view nodes).
+The {@link module:engine/view/document~Document `view.Document`} is not only an {@link module:utils/observablemixin~Observable Observable} and {@link module:utils/emittermixin~Emitter Emitter} but it also implements the special {@link module:engine/view/observer/bubblingemittermixin~BubblingEmitter} interface (implemented by {@link module:engine/view/observer/bubblingemittermixin~BubblingEmitterMixin}).
+It provides a mechanism for bubbling events over the virtual DOM tree.

+It is different from the bubbling that you know from the DOM tree events bubbling.
+You do not register listeners on specific instances of the elements in the view document tree.
+Instead, you can register handlers for specific contexts.
+A context is either a name of an element, or one of the virtual contexts (`'$capture'`, `'$text'`, `'$root'`, `'$document'`), or a callback to match desired nodes.

 ### Listening to bubbling events